ess1w/gettingcleandataproject/codebook.md

 ##Study design and data processing

 ###Collection of the raw data
 The data for the project was collected from embedded accelerometer and gyroscope readings on Samsung Galaxy SII smartphones worn on the waist of the 30 volunteers.
+A full description of the data is available at the link [Human Activity Recognition Using Smartphones Data Set] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The project data was downloaded from the link
 (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 and extracted into the working directory of RStudio.